 The majority of patients with early signs of throat cancer begin to suffer significant weight loss due to the difficulty of swallowing food.

-- The presence of tumors narrows the esophageal opening and causes food to get stuck.
-This, in turn, causes muscular weakness and increases the recurrence of acid reflux.
+The presence of tumors narrows the esophageal opening and causes food to get stuck.
+This, in turn, causes muscle weakness and increases the recurrence of acid reflux.

 After identifying these symptoms, it’s crucial that you go immediately to a specialist.

-After the doctor does a thorough evaluation of your symptoms, he may request an endoscopic exam or other tests to confirm the diagnosis.
-So, it’s crucial to visit a specialist when you start detecting some of these early signs of throat cancer.
+After the doctor does a thorough evaluation of your symptoms, they may request an endoscopic exam or other tests to see if it’s throat cancer, or something else.
+They will also determine the best course of action for treatment.